linux-kernel-labs/linux/Documentation/teaching/labs/deferred_work.rst

 the kernel thread are more relaxed and scheduling is closer to scheduling in userspace, there are, however, some limitations to be taken into account.
-We will list below the actions that can or can not be made from a kernel thread:
+We will list below the actions that can or can not be made from a thread kernel:

-* can't access the user address space (even with copy_from_user, copy_to_user) because a kernel thread does not have a user address space
+* can't access the user address space (even with copy_from_user, copy_to_user) because a thread kernel does not have a user address space
 * can't implement busy wait code that runs for a long time; if the kernel is compiled without the preemptive option, that code will run